alexieyizhe/uni-notes/2A/STAT 231/Notes/section_2-6-qq_plots+checking_fit.md

 This method deals with __continuous__ data, We can create a relative frequency histogram of the data and place the probability density function of the assumed model on top, and **see how well it matches**.

-### Comparing Cumulative Dstribution Functions with Empirical Versions
+####Comparing Cumulative Distribution Functions with Empirical Versions

 This method also deals with **continuous data**.
 Recall the definition of the empirical cumulative distribution function: